 More and more, educators are coming to embrace the importance of supporting student social-emotional learning because of its clear effect on student success in school and life.
 For educators who want to support student SEL as intentionally as they support student mastery of academic success, assessment has an important role to play to clarify student strengths and needs so that educators can build on student strengths and address student needs.

 But academic skills and SEL are different from one another.
 On a math test, there are right and wrong answers that provide insight into student math skills.
 Are there right and wrong ways to “do” SEL?
-It turns out, the answer is mostly yes, and the ways of assessing SEL skills can look a lot like achievement tests.
+It turns out, that the answer is mostly yes, and the ways of assessing SEL skills can look a lot like achievement tests.
 But they don’t always.

-Direct versus Survey Assessment Tools
+Direct versus Survey Assessments

 There are two kinds of SEL assessments—“show” assessments and “tell” assessments.
 Like the reading fluency test described above, both kinds of assessment involve sampling behaviors that are evaluated to make a judgment about a child’s skill level.
 With “show” assessments, also called “direct assessment,” children solve challenging problems that have right and wrong answers and in so doing, directly demonstrate their skill level, a lot like the reading fluency test.
 For example, children might look at pictures of people and indicate what they feel from their facial expressions or body posture.
 Or they might play a game-like task that assesses their self-control.